Woden Valley Youth Choir

+These groups replace the former Junior (7-9 Years), Intermediate (9-11 years) and Performing choirs (11-21 years.)
+The Performing choir was the main group which would perform at all of the major events and concerts the choir was asked to sing at, as well as the group that would tour.
+The Junior and Intermediate choirs were more aimed at being development groups, occasionally performing at much smaller events such as local church concerts or as entertainment at nursing homes.
+Nowadays, all groups get equal opportunity to perform.

-The Artistic Director of the choir and conductor of Australis Voices is Olivia Swift with Jade McFaul (Leonis), and Lucus Allerton (Centauri) also conductors for the choir.
+The Artistic Director of the choir and conductor of Australis Voices is local musician and composer Olivia Swift, who along with WVYC conducts many choirs throughout Canberra, including Kompactus Youth Choir and CHOIR Canberra.
+Jade McFaul (Leonis), and Lucus Allerton (Centauri) are also conductors for the choir.
+Previous conductors have included Lucy Bermingham, Rachel Campbell, Veronica Moore and Sally McRae.

-One of the choir's biggest changes is the introduction of a group for young men, as previously, boys whose voices were transitioning from soprano and alto to tenor and bass were asked to leave the choir.
-Previous artistic director Kimberley Steele described the group as a "safe space to sing together" because "A lot of choirs are just treble choirs."
+One of the choir's biggest changes is the introduction of a group for young men, as previously, boys whose voices were transitioning from soprano and alto to tenor and bass were notably excluded and asked to leave the choir.
+The choir's third artistic director Kimberley Steele, who set up the group, described the group as a "safe space to sing together" as "A lot of choirs are just treble choirs."
 Centauri Voices is also notable for being one of the few vocal ensembles in the ACT specifically for younger boys.

 History

 The Woden Valley Youth Choir began in February 1969 when conductor, Don Whitbread, and his pianist wife, Barbara, soon after they moved to Canberra, issued an invitation to local children.
 Beginning with twenty-two singers, the Choir grew to a regular membership of 70.